imoran/alrightCupid/README.md

 ```

 The geocode gem is used to convert the zipcode (obtained from signin form)
-into latitude and longitude, which is then stored in the User table.
+into latitude and longitude, which is stored in the User table.
 This is then used to
 generate the right location on the user's profile.